rihan97/Rated-Current-LED/readme.md

 | 5v             | 2v                     | 20.5mA         | 4.9 Rated current        |

-Feel free to use your own test data to have a go at calculating the supply voltage.
+Feel free to use your own test data to have a go at calculating the Rated Current.